Africa hidden secrets: the Datooga of Tanzania

 They live in a stretch of arid hills and savannah, in Northern Tanzania, between Manyara and Eyasi lakes.
 This is a sort of buffer area between the hunter-gatherers Hadzabe and the onion farmers of Mango’la.

-And while the latter push to expand their crops, Hadzabe sometimes come in the Datooga territory following a prey.
-On the other hand, it is also true that it’s not a rare event that Datooga try to expand their grazing land in the Hadzabe territory, harming their freedom of hunt and reducing their habitat.
+And while the latter push to expand their crops, Hadzabe sometimes come into the Datooga territory following prey.
+On the other hand, it is also true that it’s not a rare event that Datooga try to expand their grazing land in the Hadzabe territory, harming their freedom to hunt and reducing their habitat.

 Datooga mainly raise cattle, which are by far their most important domestic animal.
 But in their villages, there are also goats, sheep, and donkeys.